 At the third administrative level (generally referred to as "CAV"), Senegal is mainly divided into arrondissements, but also into areas called communes and villes (generally large towns and cities, respectively), which are administered separately from arrondissements.
 However, each commune and ville generally shares boundaries with an arrondissement that it has historically been associated with, and it is not uncommon to refer to all areas of 3rd administrative level simply as "arrondissements".
-For the purposes of this paper, the authors take "arrondissement" to mean a 3rd administrative level area that includes an official arrondissement.
+For the purposes of this paper, the authors take "arrondissement" to mean a 3rd administrative level area that includes an official arrondissement and its contiguous towns and cities, to ensure that every census record can be geolocated to a single arrondissement.
 Using a combination of spatial merges in GIS, shapefiles from the GADM database of Global Administrative Areas (GADM, 2015), and Senegal's laws on changes in the administrative division of the country (République du Sénégal, 1996, 2013), the authors were able to associate each census response with one of the 122 arrondissements that existed at the time the census was undertaken.

 The household and individual results from the census were used to build 25 indicators relevant to social vulnerability.
 Using the IPCC definition of vulnerability introduced in Section 3.1, the Cutter conceptualization of disaster and the authors' literature review of vulnerability for the region, the authors selected available variables from the Senegalese census that are expected to contribute to social vulnerability to flooding in Senegal.
 Each variable has been known to contribute to vulnerability in the region or more generally (see Table 7) based on an extensive literature review by the authors.
-Certain indicators were drawn directly from responses to a specific question in the census (ex: Are you male or female?); others were built from combinations of responses to multiple questions (ex: Are you male or female? + Are you the head of the household?).
-All indicators (with the exception of population density) were built at the individual/ household level; and later aggregated at the arrondissement level by taking the arithmetic mean (for numeric indicators) or the percentage of "true" values (for binary indicators).
+Certain indicators were drawn directly from responses to a specific question in the census (e.g.: Are you male or female?); others were built from combinations of responses to multiple questions (e.g.: Are you male or female? + Are you the head of the household?).
+All indicators (with the exception of population density) were built at the individual/household level; and later aggregated at the arrondissement level by taking the arithmetic mean (for numeric indicators) or the percentage of "true" values (for binary indicators).
 Population density was calculated by dividing the surface area in the GADM shapefiles by the number of individual census responses.
 Table 7 summarizes the selected indicators, their origin, and supporting literature.

-3.2.2.
-Demographic Profile of Senegal
+2. Demographic Profile of Senegal